michtesar/repo-monitor/README.md

 ```
 ### Repositories

-In order to specify the repositories, please only put the GitHub links to a public
+To specify the repositories, please only put the GitHub links to a public
 ones in their common form (not the API one), such as:

 https://github.com/michtesar/repo-monitor

-There is validation check on the URL itself and on the number of the repositories as well.
+There is a validation check on the URL itself and on the number of the repositories as well.

 The max number of repositories could be changed in the `config.py`.